 To learn more, contact Majia at: majia@EmbodiAliveness.com

-Majia also studies and trainings combative play arts and sports, such as Brazilian Jiu-jitsu.
+For hobbies, Majia practices yoga and combative play arts and sports, such as Brazilian Jiu-jitsu.
 She has discovered that for herself, combative play is a pathway to enter into a liminal space.
 The liminal is an uncertain transitionary zone between an old way of being and a new way of being.
 Playful activities that engage the liminal are vital to a creative and emergent life.

-Lastly, I am also very inspired by mother nature.
-I look to her as a role model for my work.
-She is the most pioneering, adaptive woman I know.
+In addition, Majia is profoundly inspired by mother nature.
+She looks to mother nature as a role model for her work.
+Mother nature is the most pioneering, adaptive divine feminine around.
+She is both profoundly nurturing and at times, downright terrifying.
+Her ability to straddle these to opposite forces gives her mystery and creativity.
 Consider the diversity, complexity and brilliance of what she has created on this planet.
-It's mind boggling.
-So since we are also a part of nature, we have that brilliance and creative, adaptive instinct with us.
+It's mind boggling and humbling.
+She is also within us.
+We have that brilliance and creative, adaptive instinct with us.

 Carl Jung once said, "Creativity is instinct."